muratk3n/thirdwave/en/tweets/2020/week12b.md

 Worth of TSLA, the company is exactly zero.

 The Chinese love him because guy is cancer.
 A bad effect on the Western world.
-Wouldn't you want your enemy have cancer?
+Wouldn't you want your enemy to have cancer?

 "Tesla told to shut down Fremont factory operations to help fight the pandemic"